-Buibere – volumes 1 and 2 (self-published oral histories of 22 East Timorese women)
+Buibere – volumes 1 and 2.
+Self-published oral histories of 22 East Timorese women, in Tetun and English

 Sally-Anne Watson Kane would like to acknowledge and thank her mentor, friend and bi’in, ita bo’ot Veronica Pereira, for the professional and cultural assistance and support she provided to Sally-Anne throughout the production of the below Buibere books, and for the ongoing support Veronica provides, to this day.

 Buibere: Lian Feto Timor Lorosa’e Nian, vol. 2, 2001 (in Tetun )

 Copyright Fokupers, Timor Leste 2001